 Prior to working in the Graduate School, I held every position (from intern to director!) in the teaching and learning center (recently re-named the Office of Faculty Development) in the Office of the Provost at NC State University.
 I designed and facilitated workshops for faculty and graduate students and provided individual consultations for faculty members, managed the center’s budget, developed new programs, coordinated the new faculty orientation, and provided leadership for a team of five full time employees and three part-time graduate student assistants.
 I also worked closely with the center’s advisory board and coordinated efforts to recognize and reward teaching excellence across the university.

-I also serve as a non-tenure track assistant professor in the Department of Leadership, Policy, Adult & Higher Education in the College of Education at NC State.
-In addition to my blog, I write articles as a Raleigh Education Examiner, Faculty Focus, and Fractus Learning, and I lead webinars for Magna Publications.
+I also serve as an adjunct assistant professor in the Department of Leadership, Policy, Adult & Higher Education in the College of Education at NC State.
+In addition to my blog, I write articles for Faculty Focus and Fractus Learning, and I lead webinars for Magna Publications.